5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 If macOS Monterey beta Updates are not offered to you, you could try the following:

 - Set the correct value for csr-active-config: `67080000`
-- Add latest build of [RestrictEvents.kext](https://dortania.github.io/builds/?product=RestrictEvents&viewall=true)
+- Add latest build of [RestrictEvents.kext](https://dortania.github.io/builds/?product=RestrictEvents&viewall=true) (no longer required)
-- Save, reboot, Clean NVRAM, reboot
+- Save, reboot, Clean NVRAM, boot macOS.
-- Go to "About the Mac…" > "Software Update" and see if you are being offered the latest update.
+- Go to "About the Mac…" > "Software Update" and see if you are being offered the latest system updates.
 - If not, leave the Software Update window open
 - Run Terminal and enter these 2 commands in Terminal:</br>
 `sudo /System/Library/PrivateFrameworks/Seeding.framework/Resources/seedutil unenroll`</br>
 `sudo /System/Library/PrivateFrameworks/Seeding.framework/Resources/seedutil enroll DeveloperSeed`
 - Software Update should re-check automatically and offer the new update (if available).
-- Download and install your Update.
+- Download and install system updates.
+- If this doesn't work, you can try [this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) as a workaround.

 **NOTE**: `SecureBootModel` j160 may be required if the Update still isn't offered.
 </details>